mittwald/cli/README.md

   $ mw app copy [INSTALLATION-ID] --description <value> [-q]

 ARGUMENTS
-  INSTALLATION-ID  ID or short ID of a installation; this argument is optional if a default installation is set in the
+  INSTALLATION-ID  ID or short ID of an app installation; this argument is optional if a default app installation is set
-                   context
+                   in the context

 FLAGS
   -q, --quiet                suppress process output and only display a machine-readable summary.